Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 It’s because of this communication axiom, “YOU CAN’T NOT COMMUNICATE” and the power of non-verbal expression to convey meaning that coaches really need to develop an acute awareness of how and what they communicate.
 Having such an awareness will make you a better, more effective communicator.
 Being a more effective communicator will make you a better teacher and ultimately, a far more successful coach.
 This is really the heart of your job as a coach.
 It is NOT your knowledge of the game or vast experience.
 It is not the brilliance of your X’s and O’s that will ultimately make you successful.
 It is NOT your grasp of motivational techniques.
 Coaching is all about successfully conveying what you know to the athlete.
 If you do not have an effective vehicle for this conveyance, what you know and all your experience is virtually worthless.

 Along with this, it’s important for you to keep in mind a second principle of effective communication: THE TRUE MEANING OF ANY COMMUNICATION IS THE RESPONSE IT GETS.
 In other words, it’s not your intentions or meaning that is important when you are interacting with an athlete.
 It is instead how that athlete hears what you’re saying and then responds.
 In this way, your words and non-verbals are like a foreign language to the athlete.
-You say something to him and then he automatically interprets your message through his own emotional and psychological filters to arrive at the “true” meaning that he experiences.
+You say something to him and then he automatically interprets your message through his own emotional filters to arrive at the “true” meaning that he experiences.
 Your intention may be a constructive, positive and noble one.
 However, he may walk away feeling demeaned and put-down by you.
 In communication terms, which one is the “real” message?
 Simple!
 His!
 The true meaning of any communication is the response it gets.
 This puts the total responsibility for communication on your shoulders in a way that goes beyond the obvious.

 Yes, of course you are the coach and it’s your job to teach and communicate with the athlete.
 However, what this really entails is not only that you pay very close attention to what you say and how you say it, but also and much more important, that you take the time and energy to notice the response that your communication elicits.
 This means that communication is not just a one shot deal.
 You say what you have to say and everyone lives happily ever after.
 This only happens in fairy tales.
 In the real world you have to continuously check out and verify if your message was received in the exact way that you intended it to be.
 This means that you have to not only ask the athlete to tell you what she heard you say, but you have to then carefully watch her behavior afterwards to be sure that she has truly gotten your message.
 Making this extra effort to be sure that what you said was heard as intended is absolutely critical to effective communication, especially with adolescents!
 Without doing this your message will rarely get across and you’ll feel continually misunderstood and confused by your athletes’ responses to you.